Student of Guitar

 Firstly, the tone is rich and full yet allows you to cut through the mix when needed.

-Secondly, it helps you achieve dynamic versatility, especially if you’re utilizing the volume knob and playing through a tube amp.
+Secondly, it helps you achieve dynamic versatility, especially if you use the volume knob and play through a tube amp.

 And finally, notes sound pretty clear even on high-gain settings.